-The impact of environmental factors in industrial cities on the development, course, and outcomes of cerebrovascular pathology in patients with metabolic syndrome: medical and social aspects
+Impact of environmental factors in industrial cities on the development, course, and outcomes of cerebrovascular condition in patients with metabolic syndrome: medical and social aspects

 Cite item